-In this article, we put forward an extended game theory model of crisis bargaining for international conflict which goes beyond the current literature in the following ways: (a) we introduce varying uncertainty on both domestic audience and economic cost, (b) we formalise what uncertainty means and quantify its distribution, and we (c) show that uncertainty and costs are separate mechanisms.
+In this article, we put forward an extended game theory model of crisis bargaining for international conflict which goes beyond the current literature in the following ways: (a) we introduce varying uncertainty on both domestic audience and economic cost, (b) we formalise what uncertainty means and quantify its distribution, we (c) show that uncertainty and costs are separate mechanisms, and we (d) formalise beliefs-updating resulting from an exogenous shock.
 This extended framework is consistent with the main predictions of the existing models but at the same time implies novel and empirically testable propositions relating to conflict in international relations.

-Consistent with earlier work rooted in rational choice approach, our model predicts that both an increase in the economic cost to a target and an increase in the domestic audience cost to a sender increases the effectiveness of a threat.
+Consistent with earlier work rooted in rational choice approach, our model predicts that both an increase in the economic cost to a target, an increase in the domestic audience cost to a sender and beliefs-updating increases the effectiveness of a threat.
 In addition, our model predicts that an increase in the uncertainty about the economic cost to a target decreases the effectiveness of threats, if the actual value of the economic cost is relatively high.
 We also observe that an increase in the uncertainty about the domestic audience cost to a sender decreases the effectiveness of threats.
 When uncertainty increases, the target is more likely to decide to resist a threat of coercion that would have been successful under complete information, or with less uncertainty.
-With respect to engagement in coercion, our model predicts that an increase in the audience cost (to a sender) decreases the probability of a coercion onset, while an increase in the audience cost (to a sender) increases the probability of engagement in coercion.
+With respect to engagement in coercion, our model predicts that an increase in the economic cost to a sender decreases the probability of a coercion onset, while an increase in the audience cost (to a sender) increases the probability of engagement in coercion.
 Finally, we observe that uncertainty has an equalising effect on coercion onset and decreases (increases) the probability of coercion, for relatively high (low) actual values of both economic and audience cost to the sender.

 In summary, this article offers a synthesis and an advancement of scholarship on crisis bargaining.
 We offer a single framework for international conflict under complete and incomplete information, in the form of a game theory model that allows for variation in: economic cost, audience cost and uncertainty.
 Crucially, our model makes the novel prediction that the probabilities of a threat's success and coercion onset depend both on the economic and domestic audience costs, as well as on the variation in uncertainties about these costs.
 Finally, the generality of our model allows for broad application in empirical research, while offering a detailed guideline in assessment of the role of variation in uncertainty.
-What is more, it offers scope for further investigation of a number of subjects related to information, such as signals exogenous to the model.